jeremiedb/mxnet_R_bucketing/README_one_to_one.md

 predict_txt_tot <- paste0(infer_raw, predict_txt, collapse = "")
 ```

-Generated sequence: The United States are and the result the enough being, ank not when we can imaged or roopias for our.
-She coutderes or the
+Generated sequence: The United States are the particular the American like thy Americans who had republes.So spondent through then sendeds, th

 Now we get a more alembicated political speech.